-Thinking of the Netherlands as holiday destination as former long-term Southern Africa travelers, we weren’t expecting unspoiled nature and abundant wildlife.
+Thinking of the Netherlands as a holiday destination as former long-term Southern Africa travelers, we weren’t expecting unspoiled nature and abundant wildlife.
 But what we encountered at the Hoge Veluwe in the middle of the Netherlands brought us back to nature as close as can be.

-The National Park Hoge Veluwe is five thousand four hundred hectares large, whereof five thousand hectares is fenced of.
-It consists of vast areas of woodland, which is slowly claiming back areas of heath and drift sand.
+The National Park Hoge Veluwe is five thousand four hundred hectares large, whereof five thousand hectares is fenced off.
+It consists of vast areas of woodland, which is slowly claiming back areas of heather and drift sand.
 We entered at one of the four entrances in Hoenderloo to get one of the thousand eight hundred white bikes (free of charge) to explore the National Park in an easy way over the slightly undulated flatlands.

 In the North of the park lies the Jachthuis Sint Hubertus, which was once the home of the successful businessman Anton and Helene Kröller-Müller.
 They had bought the Hoge Veluwe piece by piece as hunting property from 1909 to 1923.
-Later it went over into the Foundation: De Hoge Veluwe National Park.
+Later it went over to the Foundation: De Hoge Veluwe National Park.